 You will show off your work through end-of-term exhibitions and showreel and portfolio presentations.
 You will also be assessed through practical projects, essays, reports, critiques, presentations, diaries and learning logs, as well as your participation in practical sessions.
 Some assignments are individual; for others you will work in a team.

-We normally make offers on 220 UCAS tariff points.
+We normally make offers on 280 UCAS tariff points, and a minimum C grade in a relevant subject.
 BTEC National Diploma/International Baccalaureate/Advanced Progression Diplomas/Level 3 Diploma in Art Design at equivalent tariff are also accepted.
 We accept Access to HE Diploma.
 Applications from mature candidates without formal qualifications are welcomed provided they can demonstrate appropriate levels of relevant ability and experience.
 We normally invite students to submit a portfolio and attend an interview.

 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.